Audit File Reconstruction Checklist

 Step 3: Request Written Clarification from the IRS

-Ask the IRS in writing for a detailed list of which specific deductions, credits, or income items are being questioned.
+Request a detailed list of the specific deductions, credits, or income items that the IRS is questioning in writing.
 Do not assume what is missing; obtaining this clarification allows you to target your reconstruction effort effectively.

 Step 4: Collect Third-Party Documentation